aayushnagar2/scientific_calculator/README.md

 # scientific_calculator
-Its a very basic calculator which can solve arithmetic,trigonometric,calculus,log,permutation and combination,factorials.
+Its a very basic calculator which can solve arithmetic,trigonometric,calculus,log,permutation and combination,factorials using python.